setzler/academic-kickstart/content/project/textables/index.md

 ---

-`textables` is an R package for producing highly-customized LaTeX tables.
+`textables` is an R package for automatically producing highly-customized LaTeX tables.

-Simply install using `devtools::install_github("setzler/textables")`, then the entire data preparation and estimation process is performed in one line using the `ES` command.
+Simply install using `devtools::install_github("setzler/textables")`, then:
+- `TR()` creates a LaTeX table row,
+- `%:%` concatenates rows horizontally,
+- `+` stacks rows vertically, and,
+- `TS()` exports the table into LaTeX and compiled PDF files.

-100% of the tables in these papers were made using `textables`:
+All of the tables in these papers were made using `textables`:
 - "Imperfect Competition, Compensating Differentials and Rent Sharing in the U.S. Labor Market," by Lamadon, Mogstad, and Setzler.
 - "The Effects of Foreign Multinationals on Workers and Firms in the United States," by Setzler and Tintelnot.
 - "Imperfect Competition and Rents in Labor and Product Markets: The Case of the Construction Industry," by Kroft, Luo, Mogstad, and Setzler.